top of page

 What Founders Should Take Away

-But growth usually comes from improving the systems after attention is created.
+Too often, founders focus only on top-of-funnel activity: content, visibility, ads, and networking.
+But growth usually comes from improving the systems after attention is captured.

 1. How do people first hear about you?